GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 }
 ```

-A different solution is to use global field `_echo` from **PHP Functions via Schema** to initialize the dynamic variable with an empty value:
+A different solution is to use global field `_echo` to initialize the dynamic variable with an empty value:

 ```graphql
 query InitializeDynamicVariables {